 With an average elevation of 14,000 feet, Tibet is literally the highest nation on earth.

 Five of Asia’s great rivers, including the Yarlung Tsangpo (Brahmaputra), Senge Khabab (Indus), the Langchen Khabab (Sutlej), the Macha Khabab (Karnali), Arun (Phongchu), the Gyalmo Ngulchu (Salween), the Zachu (Mekong), the Drichu (Yangtse) and Machu (Huang he or Yellow River), flow from Tibet into China, India, Pakistan, Nepal, Bhutan, Bangladesh, Burma, Thailand, Vietnam, Laos and Cambodia.
-This river system, of rivers and their tributaries, are the life blood of billions of people on the continent of Asia.
+This river system, of rivers and their tributaries, are the life blood of billions of people on the Asian.

 More than 15,000 natural lakes are also found in Tibet.
 Some of the prominent lakes are Tso Ngonpo (Kokonor lake) being the largest, Mapham Yumtso (Mansarovar), Namtso, and Yamdrok Tso.
 Research figures show that rivers originating from Tibet sustain the lives of 47% of the world’s population, and 85% of Asia’s total population.
 Thus, the environmental issues affecting Tibet are not inconsequential regional issues, but have global significance warranting international attention.
 More than ever before, the need to save the Tibetan Plateau from ecological devastation is urgent.
 It is not only the question of the survival of Tibetans, but the survival of half of humanity.

 Tibet’s forest cover totaled 25.2 million hectares.
-Most forests grow on steps, isolated slopes of above 35 degrees in the river valleys of Tibet’s low lying southeastern region.
+Most forests grow on steppes, isolated slopes of above 35 degrees in the river valleys of Tibet’s low lying southeastern region.
 The principle types of flora are tropical Montana and subtropical Montana coniferous forests, with evergreen spruce, fir, pine, larch, cypress, birch and oak among the main species.

 Tibet also had rich and untapped mineral resources.
 It has deposits of about 126 different minerals accounting for a significant share of the entire world’s reserves of gold, lithium, uranium, chromite, copper, borax and iron.
 Tibet has the largest high-grade uranium deposit in the world.
 Amdo’s oil fields produce over 1 million tons of crude oil per year.